boy with dyslexia

 Gray feels happy and carefree playing in the trees with all of his brother and sister squirrels.
 When he goes to school, Gray feels out of place and alone.
 He struggles with reading and writing unlike all the other students in his class.
 Feel despondent, Gray skips school one day and has the good fortune of meeting a wise owl in the woods.
 This magnificent bird helps Gray understand more about his struggles and shows him some of his wonderful strengths.
 A positive and uplifting book for any child coping with a processing issue.

-Reading Guides for Kids With Dyslexia
+Reading Guides For Kids With Dyslexia

-Learning to read is a developmental milestone that most parents take for granted.
+Learning to read is a developmental milestone that most parents take for granted, yet when looking at reading statistics in the US, the numbers are quite alarming.
 Some kids may learn earlier than others, but eventually most kids are reading independently by age 6 or 7.
 Children with dyslexia take a much different path on their reading journey.
 The sooner that these kids receive a proper diagnosis, the better prepared teachers and parents can be in helping them.
-While support services are provided in school, it's also good to have tools at home for supplemental reading practice.
-Here are some of the best guides to help kids
+While support services are provided in school, it's also good to have tools at home for supplemental reading practice.Here are some of the best guides to help kids with dyslexia learn to read.

 Learn to Read for Kids with Dyslexia: 101 Games and Activities to Teach Your Child to Read